-As my mother used to say, I’m so mad I could spit.
-The collapsing dollar, recession, lost jobs, multiple wars and political unrest, global natural disasters, and, as Peter Finch's character declared in the 1976 film Network, “air you can’t breathe, water you can’t drink, and food you can’t eat.”
+Ay, Ay, Ay, as the saying goes.
+A pandemic, lost jobs, unprovoked war and political unrest, global natural disasters, and, as Peter Finch’s character declared in the 1976 film Network, “air you can’t breathe, water you can’t drink, and food you can’t eat.”

 When it comes to our health and well-being, I’m mad as hell and I’m not going to take it anymore.
 And neither should you.
-I grew up surrounded by strong, self-reliant, resourceful people who worked hard and lived vital lives.
-I don’t see many of those kinds of people anymore.
+I grew up surrounded by strong, self-reliant, resourceful people who worked hard and lived vital, independent lives.
 What happened to us?
 When did we give away our power—and our health?
-When did we allow others to dictate what we’ll buy, wear, read—and eat?
+When did ‘influencers’ start to dictate what we’ll buy, wear, read—and eat?

 We live in a country founded on revolution; on taking personal responsibility; on throwing out what doesn’t work and replacing it with what does.
 Americans have always seen themselves as the masters of their destiny.

-Eating healthfully has become complicated in our modern life.
+Eating healthfully seems complicated in our modern life.
 “Experts” advise us on our food choices.
-From television chefs to nutrition scientists to news anchors to government advisory committees—there is no shortage of opinions on what we should be eating.
+From television chefs to nutrition scientists to news anchors to government advisory committees to your friends and neighbors—there is no shortage of opinions on what we should be eating.
 They have filled our heads with facts, figures, and statistics.
 Many of these are as familiar as our own names.
 Concepts like antioxidants, polyphenols, saturated fats, omega-3, and of course, calories are common currency in our daily discussions.
 But in this barrage of information, we lost our way to real food and our inherent wisdom about what eating healthfully means.

 It’s as though we don’t even see food as food anymore, just the sum of its nutritional parts.
-We have lost touch with our intuition and fallen victim to the science of nutrition—and marketing.
+We have lost touch with our intuition and fallen victim to the marketing of food products and have lost sight of what real food looks like, tastes like.
 We have become victims of the biggest con in human history.
 Marketers, lobbyists, and their well-paid experts, through the smoke and mirrors of dazzling packaging, checkmarks, seals of approval, and dubious health claims have slowly and consistently robbed us of our well-being.
-And it seems to me, made us stupid in the process.
-It’s as though we don’t think for ourselves anymore—about anything.

 We have lost sight of the simplest of truths: whole, unprocessed plant foods give us all the nutrition we require.